Our division has its hand in virtually every aspect of education at UCSF, with key leadership roles in many of them. A few examples:

-In 1998, we launched the nation’s first hospital medicine fellowship, and have trained a dozen fellows who have gone on to successful academic careers at UCSF and elsewhere.
-We offer 3 fellowships: a one-year hospitalist fellowship designed for future hospitalists who want additional training in quality, patient safety, medical education, basic research methods, and leadership (the Academic Hospitalist fellowship), a fellowship in Global Health-Hospital Medicine Fellowship, and Clinical Informatics Fellowship.
+In 1998, we launched the nation's first hospital medicine fellowship, and we have trained a dozen fellows who have gone on to successful academic careers at UCSF and elsewhere.
+We offer three fellowships: a one-year hospitalist fellowship designed for future hospitalists who want additional training in quality, patient safety, medical education, basic research methods, and leadership (the Academic Hospitalist fellowship), a fellowship in Global Health-Hospital Medicine Fellowship, and Clinical Informatics Fellowship.
 Please see the links for more details.

 Our Division is dedicated to education at every step in a faculty member's career, and this is most evident in the programs designed for our faculty.
 These include: the Stanford clinical teaching course taught locally at UCSF by Brad Sharpe, the Faculty Boot Camp lecture/workshop series, twice-monthly Cases and Conundrums conference, and monthly Division Grand Rounds.

 The Division sponsors the nation's most popular university-based hospital medicine CME course, the Management of the Hospitalized Patient conference, which draws 700 hospitalists to San Francisco every October.
 We also host a hands-on small-group CME course, The UCSF Hospitalist Mini-College, yearly.
 This is held on-site at UCSF Medical Center.
 Members of the Division participate in many other CME activities, including the Advances in Internal Medicine course and the Internal Medicine Board review course.